karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 I sometimes use unions in video games to create 'state machines'.
 For example, you might have a game where the player can be in three states: `Default`, `Dashing` and `Jumping`.
 In C you could do this by having an enum with those three names plus a union to hold the data of three states.

-In Odin I could this using unions like so:
+In Odin you can do this using unions, like this:

 ```C
 Player_State_Default :: struct {